Kegode/yolo/explanation.md

- # Explanation

- ## 1. Selection of the foundation picture against which a given container may be built.
+ ## 1. Selection of the foundation image against which a given container may be built.
-- Frontend: applied `node:18-alpine` due to its lightweight, secure and its base is on the latest LTS.
+- Frontend: applied `node:18-alpine` due to it being  lightweight and secure.
-Backend: The node:18-alpine was the choice since it is the latest LTS-based lightweight and secure image.
+-Backend: The node:18-alpine was the choice since it is the latest LTS-based lightweight and secure image.
-- MongoDB: Copied official `mongo:6.0` image to take advantage of server-side stability and community.
+- MongoDB:`mongo:6.0` image is stable as it already exists in docker hub.

  ## 2. Dockerfile commands that were used to create and run every container.

 The working directory is set to `/app/* immediatly below `test_file` by setting `WORKDIR`.
 COPY copies its dependencies to ./app first because this improves caching.
 Packages are installed using the command `RUN npm install`.
+The frontend port is accessible by `EXPOSE 5000`.
 The backend port is exposed by `EXPOSE 5000`.
 The app is run by the command `CMD ["npm", "start"]`.